 First, ensure you’re cleaning its ears often as they can get waxy fast and cause quite a stench.
 Next, use a designated product, such as Professional Pet Products’ Ear Cleaner, as it can promote healthy ear tissue and may even prevent mite infestations.
 Use a moistened Q-tip to get into the outer ear’s nooks, but never insert it into your pet’s ear canal.

 Next, bathe your ferret occasionally.
-Baths that are too frequent can make your pet smell worse as it rids their skin of its natural oils.
+Baths that are too frequent can make your pet smell worse as it rids their skin with its natural oils.
 This can cause dry skin, making their glands work twice as hard to keep up with oil production, making the smell stronger.
 Aim to bathe yours once every two months.
-We recommend using a ferret-specific shampoo like Marshall’s No Tears Formula, as it’s pH balanced for ferrets.
+We recommend using a ferret-specific shampoo like Marshall’s No Tears Formula, as it’s pH-balanced for ferrets.

 Descenting a ferret is an unnecessary procedure that will not achieve what it sets out to do.
 Ferrets are naturally smelly animals, and if you don’t want that musky scent in your home, you’re better off adopting a different, less-smelly pet.